emlab-solutions/pyemaps/docs/source/rn.rst

-- Diffraction simulation result list objects `DPList <pyemaps.kdiffs.html#pyemaps.kdiffs.diffPattern>`_ and `BImgList <pyemaps.ddiffs.html#pyemaps.ddiffs.BlochImgs>`_ can now be sorted by its controls objects in their builtin sorting function shown in following code snippet:
+- Diffraction simulation result list objects `DPList <pyemaps.kdiffs.html#pyemaps.kdiffs.diffPattern>`_ and `BImgList <pyemaps.ddiffs.html#pyemaps.ddiffs.BlochImgs>`_ can now be sorted by its controls objects in their builtin sorting function shown in the following code snippet:

   .. code-block:: python